Nooberieno/DnD-Homebrew/content/items/weapons/rivers-of-blood.md

-### Seppuku
-As a bonus action, you can stab the blade into yourself, upon doing so you lose 2d6 hit points.

 ### Bloodlust
 Whenever a creature within 10 feet of you gains the [Bleeding](@/conditions-and-diseases/conditions/bleeding.md) condition, or whenever you use **Seppuku**, the blade absorbs the creature's blood and gains **1 charge**.